Milton Friedman: Early life

 Friedman was born in Brooklyn, New York City, on July 31, 1912.
 His parents, Sára Ethel (née Landau) and Jenő Saul Friedman, were Jewish working-class immigrants from Beregszász in Carpathian Ruthenia, Kingdom of Hungary (now Berehove in Ukraine).
 They emigrated to the United States in their early teens.
 They both worked as dry goods merchants.
 Milton was the youngest of four children and only son.
 Shortly after his birth, the family relocated to Rahway, New Jersey.
 Friedman's father died during Friedman's senior year of high school, leaving Friedman and two older sisters to care for their mother.

 In his early teens, Friedman was injured in a car accident, which scarred his upper lip.
 A talented student and an avid reader, Friedman graduated from Rahway High School in 1928, just before his 16th birthday.
 He was the first in his family to attend a university.
 Friedman was awarded a competitive scholarship to Rutgers University and graduated in 1932.

 Friedman initially intended to become an actuary or mathematician, however, the state of the economy, which was at this point in a depression, convinced him to become an economist.
 He was offered two scholarships to do graduate work, one in mathematics at Brown University and the other in economics at the University of Chicago.
 Friedman chose the latter, earning a Master of Arts degree in 1933.
 He was strongly influenced by Jacob Viner, Frank Knight, and Henry Simons.
 Friedman met his future wife, economist Rose Director, while at the University of Chicago.
-Friedman was also the student of Friedrich Hayek.

 During the 1933–1934 academic year, he had a fellowship at Columbia University, where he studied statistics with statistician and economist Harold Hotelling.
 He was back in Chicago for the 1934–1935 academic year, working as a research assistant for Henry Schultz, who was then working on Theory and Measurement of Demand.

 During the 1934–1935 academic year, Friedman formed what would later prove to be lifetime friendships with George Stigler and W. Allen Wallis, both of whom later taught with Friedman at the University of Chicago.
 Friedman was also influenced by two lifelong friends, Arthur Burns and Homer Johnson.
 They helped Friedman better understand the depth of economic thinking.